sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

    * - Download
      - Button
      - export-text
-     - KEY: exportFrom, VALUE: component property name(It will save given component content into a text file)
+     - KEY: exportFrom, VALUE: component property name (It will save given component content into a text file).
      - Component is added to download the content of any components as a txt file.